-Prerequisites: ITEC1504, MGSC2101 or instructor approval.
-Exclusions: Unavailable to students with credit for ITEC226.
+ITEC1504, MGSC2101 or instructor approval.

 This course focuses on the use of computer-based assistive technology resources, emphasizing the practical application of AT in classroom, workplace, and home environments.
 Hands-on lab activities, case analysis and Web-based instructional support, demonstrate how AT can act as an equalizer.
 The target audience for this course includes teachers, employers, users of AT and their families, and individuals involved with the support of persons with disabilities.
 In addition to new learning, course assignments will allow students to demonstrate previous experience and knowledge of assistive technology.